harness/developer-hub/release-notes/delegate.md

 - Fixed an issue where Azure webhook triggers did not work as expected because the delegate could not parse repository URLs in the format `https://{ORG}@dev.azure.com/{ORG}/{PROJECT}/_git/{REPO}`.
 With this fix, the delegate can parse these URLs and Azure webhook triggers work as expected.
 (CDS-59023)

-- Fixed a delegate-selector issue in Jira, ServiceNow and Bamboo build steps.
-When a delegate selector was added at the step/stage/pipeline level, it did not override the selector coming from the connector.
-This meant that both the delegate selectors were getting checked during the step execution.
-With this fix, if any selector is at the step/stage/pipeline level, it overrides the selector coming from the connector.
-This is the default behavior in every other step type.
+- Fixed the behavior of delegate selectors in Jira, ServiceNow and Bamboo build steps.
+Delegate selectors at the step, stage, and pipeline levels did not override the connector's selector.
+This meant that both delegate selectors were checked during step execution.
+With this fix, any selector at the step, stage, or pipeline level overrides the connector's selector.
+This matches the default behavior in all other step types.
 (CDS-71025)

 - Fixed a UI issue where pipelines, input sets, and executions were ordered incorrectly due to case-sensitive sorting of the element list.
 With this release, the UI now uses case-insensitive sorting when it lists pipelines, input sets, and pipeline executions.
 (CDS-73216)